What is the best time to post on Twitter in 2020?

 The best time to post on Twitter is Wednesday at 9am and Thursday at 9am and 8pm.
 Though any time in the morning on Wednesday, Thursday and Friday is when your posts are likely to get the most engagements.

-Key days for the media to post are Thursday and Friday.
-The worst day for media accounts to post on Twitter is Saturday.
+Key days for media companies to post are Thursday and Friday.
+The worst day for media companies to post on Twitter is Saturday.

 The worst times for engagement are Monday to Wednesday before 5am and after 9pm.
 That probably seems quite obvious, as people will be asleep.